-Leanne Aranador had endured some of the harshest insults.
+Leanne Aranador had endured the harshest insults.
 Like salt in a wound, they were hurled at her during the times when she was feeling her most vulnerable.
-And the words stung.

 “It’s because you have no value,” after a coworker refused to acknowledge Leanne’s contribution to a project.